jiwonchoi-phys/QuantumCoda/README.md

 - Project: QuantumCoda (a.k.a Quantum Da Vinci Code '양자 다빈치 코드')
 - Members: Jong hee Kim, Yong chul Lee, Yong Kwon, Sae hyeong Cho, Ji won Choi

+**Note**: This project was closed on 2020.12 and will not be updated at all.

 # Download: v0.13

 Now we released QuantumCoda version 0.13.
 This version is currently test version so we focused on being able to play the QuantumCoda.